jaidharosenblatt/decor/README.md

 - Generate 3 design variations in parallel
 - Save them to a timestamped folder in `output/`
 - Show usage costs and token counts
-- Create a grid overview of all variations

 ### Output Structure